CybexDex/RomeAPI/README.md

  `pip3 install romeapi`

- requirements: python>=3.5.
-As python 2 dont support bytes type, which is essential at generating signatures.
+ NOTE: python>=3.5 is required as python 2.x does not support *bytes* type, which is essential for signature generation.

 ## Demo Application